Risks of the modern railroad for rail workers

 Working on the railways has captured the hearts of romantics for decades.
 In the age of steam, youngsters dreamt of becoming train drivers and the exhilaration and excitement that came with these majestic machines.

-Little has changed over the years, yet the romanticism that went hand-in-hand with the railways has been replaced by pragmatism, legislation and health and safety directives.
+Little has changed over the years, yet the romanticism that went hand-in-hand with the railways has been replaced by pragmatism, legislation and health and safety directives which have been fuelled by the risks of the modern railroad for rail workers.

 Despite significant improvements in rail safety in recent years, the railways have always been viewed as a relatively high-risk industry for rail staff and insurers alike.